mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

   * uses these properties : source IP, source port, destination IP, destination port, and protocol.
 It redirects this 5-tuple to the region that provides the lower latency.
 Based on port for example, the client might be redirected to another region
   * There's an option to change this 5-tuple by the 2-tuple source IP / destination IP.
 This will maintain consistency on the destination ip chosen by global accelerator
   * Use this option if application requires stateful connections
-  * However, if some latencies appears on the first chosen region, it's not guaranteed that the connection will be maintained
+  * However, if some latencies appears on the first chosen region, it's not guaranteed that the connection will be maintained.
 * It's also possible to setup dials
   * dials is to limit the portion of traffic a region can accept
   * global accelerator will still try to redirect to the lowest latency region, but it will take account of the limits defined by dials.